Evaluating AGENTS.md: Are Repository-Level Context Files Helpful for Coding Agents?: Abstract

 \section{Abstract}

-A widespread practice in software development is to tailor coding agents to repositories using \agentsmds{}, such as \texttt{AGENTS.md}, by either manually or automatically generating them.
-Although this practice is strongly encouraged by agent developers, there is currently no rigorous investigation into whether such \agentsmds{} are actually effective for real-world tasks.
-In this work, we study this question and evaluate coding agents' task completion performance in two complementary settings: established SWE-bench tasks from popular repositories, with LLM-generated \agentsmds{} following agent-developer recommendations, and a novel collection of issues from repositories containing developer-committed \agentsmds{}.
+A widespread practice in software development is to tailor coding agents to repositories using context files, such as \texttt{AGENTS.md}.
+Although this practice is strongly encouraged by agent developers, there is currently no rigorous investigation into whether such context files are actually effective for real-world tasks.
+In this work, we study this question and evaluate coding agents' task completion performance in two complementary settings: established SWE-bench tasks from popular repositories, with LLM-generated context files, and a novel collection of issues from repositories containing developer-committed context files.
+Surprisingly, we find that providing context files does not generally improve task success rates, while \emph{increasing inference cost} by over 20\% on average.
+This observation holds across different LLMs, coding agents, and for both LLM-generated and developer-committed context files.
+Specifically, we find that while instructions in the context files are well followed by coding agents, repository overviews, although popular and recommended by model providers, are not helpful.
+We conclude that while context files are useful for specifying non-standard coding practices, any attempts to improve performance should be rigorously evaluated before deployment.

-Across multiple coding agents and LLMs, we find that \agentsmds{} tend to \emph{reduce} task success rates compared to providing no repository context, while also \emph{increasing inference cost} by over 20\%.
-Behaviorally, both LLM-generated and developer-provided context files encourage broader exploration (e.g., more thorough testing and file traversal), and coding agents tend to respect their instructions.
-Ultimately, we conclude that unnecessary requirements from \agentsmds{} make tasks harder, and human-written context files should describe only minimal requirements.